Best picksSource-synthesized guidance

 Burr Type & Size

-Flat burrs (like Fellow Ode, Baratza Vario) produce more uniform particle sizes for filter coffee.
-Conical burrs (like Baratza Encore, Comandante) are more forgiving and work well across brew methods.
+Flat burrs, like those in the Fellow Ode Gen 2, are often favored for filter-coffee clarity.
+Conical burrs, like those in the Breville Smart Grinder Pro and Baratza Encore ESP, are more forgiving and work well across brew methods.
 Larger burr diameter means less heat and better consistency at speed.

 Grind Adjustment